Bursa Malaysia closely supervises the business conduct of brokers and their representatives with the aim to achieve the following objectives:-

 Further, cases of non-compliance with the Capital Markets & Services Act and the Securities Industry (Central Depositories) Act by brokers and their representatives are forwarded to the Securities Commission for further action.

-We also conduct regular briefing sessions and hold conferences and dialogues with brokers to strengthen their compliance culture and enhance their business conduct in order to achieve the objective of self-regulation in the long term.
+We carry out customised advocay and engagement programs with brokers to strengthen their compliance culture and enhance their business conduct in order to achieve the objective of self-regulation in the long term.

 We strive to deliver a high level of service and maintain effective working relationship with brokers.
 In order to ensure that enquiries can be channelled promptly and to the right personnel, we have dedicated personnel for specific brokers groups to assist them in enquiries relating to the Bursa Malaysia Rules.
 This is essential to encourage and promote greater compliance with the Bursa Malaysia Rules.